Foscadh: Reception

 Foscadh received its world premiere at the Galway Film Fleadh in July 2021, where it won the Award for Best First Film.
 Director, Seán Breathnach was awarded the Jury Prize for Best Director at the 2021 Newport Beach Film Festival and was nominated for a Zebbie award by the Writer's Guild of Ireland for his script in the feature film category.
 The film was also awarded the top prize, The Golden Tree, for best film at the 4th Kimolos International Film Festival.
+The Irish Times in a four star review described the film as a "powerful" piece that "poignantly chronicles rural male loneliness."
+Declan Burke of The Irish Examiner praises Seán Breathnach for crafting "...an emotionally charged psychologically complex film."
+Variety described the film as a "forensic and unflinching examination" of loneliness and longing that is "very well performed and visually striking."
+The Phoenix in its review of the film, described it as "among the very best debut feature films to be made in Ireland.".